Dave Littlefield

-David Michael Littlefield (born June 16, 1960) is a former Major League Baseball executive, who is currently a scout for the Detroit Tigers.
-Previously, Littlefield was employed as Senior Vice President and General Manager of the Pittsburgh Pirates, a position he held from July 13, 2001, to September 7, 2007.
+David Michael Littlefield (born June 16, 1960) is an American former Major League Baseball executive, who is currently a scout for the Detroit Tigers.
+Previously, Littlefield was employed as senior vice president and general manager of the Pittsburgh Pirates, a position he held from July 13, 2001, to September 7, 2007.
 He took over as GM for Roy Smith, who had assumed the position on a temporary basis after the firing of GM Cam Bonifay on June 11.

 Early years

-In 1984, Littlefield was an assistant coach for the Orleans Cardinals of the Cape Cod Baseball League.
+Littlefield was an undrafted catcher who played in the minor league systems of the Phillies and Yankees before accepting a football scholarship to UMass in 1981, where he played as a linebacker.
+His football career abruptly ended with a knee injury, and Littlefield volunteered to help coach the university's baseball team.
+For the next three years he was an assistant coach for both UMass and the Orleans Cardinals of the Cape Cod Baseball League.

+After three seasons as an assistant coach at Clemson, Littlefield was hired as a scout by the Detroit Tigers in 1989.
+He would go on to work in the front office of the Montreal Expos before becoming the assistant general manager to Dave Dombrowski of the Florida Marlins.

 Pittsburgh Pirates

+Littlefield was hired mid-season as the general manager of the Pittsburgh Pirates a month after the firing of Cam Bonifay.
+He took over on July 13, 2001, after that season's MLB Draft and barely two weeks before the trade deadline.

+While his tenure with Pittsburgh has been widely criticized, it is worth noting that 6 years after Littlefield's departure, when the Pirates began a streak of three straight playoff seasons starting in 2013, those teams were built around players he acquired.
+League MVP Andrew McCutchen, Neil Walker, Starling Marte and All-Star relief pitcher Tony Watson were all drafted or signed as amateur free agents by Littlefield.

 2003 Rule 5 draft

-Littlefield received a large amount of negative publicity after the Pirates lost five prospects from their minor league system with the first six picks in the 2003 Rule 5 draft, even though they had unused spots on their 40-man roster and could have protected several of the players if they had chosen to do so.
+Littlefield received a large amount of negative publicity after the Pirates lost five prospects from their minor league system with the first six picks in the 2003 Rule 5 draft, even though they had unused spots on their 40-man roster and could have protected some of the players if they had chosen to do so.
 Chris Shelton, who had recently been honored as the team's minor league player of the year, went with the first pick, and he was followed in short order by Rich Thompson, Frank Brooks, Jeff Bennett, and José Bautista.
 The Cincinnati Reds, picking seventh, had all five Pirate players listed on their draft board and were frustrated to see them all go too soon, and an anonymous executive from another American League team said that his team had also planned to take a Pirate prospect, refraining only because in his words, "There wasn't anything left."